 This lesson describes how to create an installation USB drive for image files provided by Endian and to verify the integrity of the image file.
-The procedure applies to Windows users with XP, Vista, or Windows7 systems.
+The procedure applies to Windows users with Windows 7, 10 and 11 systems.

 You need the following to complete this lesson:

 - An Endian Network account.
 If you do not have and Endian Network account yet, please follow this guide to learn how to create it.

 - .iso or .img image of an Endian Appliance.
 This can be downloaded in Download section of Endian Network (https://network.endian.com/downloads.php), once you are correctly logged in.

 - sha256 hash of the image, which is usually shown right under the download link

 - balenaEtcher USB burning tool (https://www.balena.io/etcher/)

 It is assumed that you have an Endian image file and its correspondent sha256 hash value.
 This lesson takes as example an image of a UTM Mini (2022) ISO image saved in Downloads folder.

 In order to create the Endian installation USB flash drive you need to download an application that allows to burn .img and .iso images to USB flash drives disks, like balenaEtcher USB burning tool (https://www.balena.io/etcher/)